opengeospatial/om-swg/oms-abstract-spec/ogc-as-topic20/readme.md

+20210809: Added a comment on the strictness of the ObservationCollection sem requirement

-20200803: **Done**: Added the SampleByMaterialClass and SamplerClasification codelists as Figures 85 and 86 in Annex C
+20210803: **Done**: Added the SampleByMaterialClass and SamplerClasification codelists as Figures 85 and 86 in Annex C

-20200727: Fixed capitalization of "Result" -> "result" everywhere / Ilkka
+20210727: Fixed capitalization of "Result" -> "result" everywhere / Ilkka

-20200727: Added a comment to the doc/clause Observation example in clause 9.2.7	Association ultimateFeatureOfInterest / Ilkka
+20210727: Added a comment to the doc/clause Observation example in clause 9.2.7	Association ultimateFeatureOfInterest / Ilkka

-20200727: replied to comments in Annex C, discussion needed / Ilkka
+20210727: replied to comments in Annex C, discussion needed / Ilkka

 20210706: found another recommendation as req, fixed